 Lately, I've been tinkering with the idea of making an MVP (Model-View-Presenter) class library open-source for the general public's benefit.
 Our team has spent many, many months getting this library setup correctly, and I think other people could benefit from our efforts.

-The Presenter is in control.
+The Controller is in control.

-For example, in nearly all MVP setups I've seen, the View (i.e. a Windows Forms application) creates a presenter object and a model object, wires them up, and runs.
+For example, in nearly all MVC setups I've seen, the View (i.e. a Windows Forms application) creates a presenter object and a model object, wires them up, and runs.
 Ideally, the View should be separated from this process, and not be involved.
 Another rule that is frequently violated is that the View should be separated from the UI layer - in other words, you should not turn your UI layer into the View.

 The class library we've been working on tries to enforce as many design rules as it can without being cumbersome and unfriendly.
 It also makes Dependency Inversion an implicit requirement, making most projects more "plug and play" than they otherwise would be.